exadel-inc/etoolbox-authoring-kit/README.md

 #### Fields inheritance and ways to cancel it

+Same as dialog tabs, dialog fields are "inherited" across Java classes.
+Dialog fields from a superclass and from a child class are always considered two different fields, event if sharing same name.
+If a superclass contains a field like `@DialogField @TextField private String text;`, and its child class contains a `@DialogField @TextField private String text;` of its own, *both*  will be rendered in a dialog for the child class.

+Note that the presence of two or more same-named fields in a single "class with its ancestors - to - dialog" context will not break the rendering, but may cause trouble as to saving authored data.
+That is why `InvalidFieldContainerException` is thrown in such a case.

-Same as dialog tabs, dialog fields are "inherited" across the Java classes.
-However, there is the possibility to "cancel" a superclass-bound field from rendering in a current dialog or a narrower container.
+There is the possibility to "cancel" a superclass-bound field from rendering in a current dialog or a narrower container.
 Add `@IgnoreFields` annotation to the current class:
 ```java
     @Dialog(
             name = "component-dialog",